constructor21/peal_web_v2/README.md

-1. Figure out a way to map store content to the specific campaign Need to save it to redux so you can do the same when dragging [only works from upload btn right now] Differientiate between image and video on the upload method
+1. Figure out a way to map store content to the specific campaign Need to save it to redux so you can do the same when dragging [only works from upload btn right now]

-      lower case the file name first

       name of the media needs to be saved to redux ... have that as a field in the create campaign state